-Ever since the Coronavirus became a pandemic, the CDC has advised to postpone all mass gatherings, including weddings.
+Ever since the Coronavirus became a pandemic, the CDC has advised postponing all mass gatherings, including wedding management.
 We get it; this news would have been quite devastating if you’d been planning for your wedding for months or even years, and had paid your vendors.

 If you too had to cancel your wedding due to the Coronavirus pandemic, here’s a quick guide on what to do.